Project

 2024

-This summer, we are proud to host a family-oriented programme dedicated to the new Hong Kong BN(O) communities residing in Manchester.
-A series of workshops will facilitate the exploration and expression through the mediums of art and cultural dialogue.
-By exploring themes of migration, displacement, an new found communities, it provides participants an avenue to navigate their collective narratives and personal identities.
+This summer, esea contemporary is pleased to present a family-oriented programme dedicated to the Hong Kong BN(O) communities residing in Manchester.
+Entering its third year of activation, a series of creative workshops will facilitate the exploration and expression through the mediums of art and cultural dialogue.
+By exploring themes of migration, displacement, and newly established communities, it provides participants an avenue to navigate their collective narratives alongside personal identities.

 Acrylic painting workshop led by artist Lulu Wong